SLOMA is Expanding

-If you’ve joined us for a First Fridays reception, an artist talk, or a public art unveiling, you’ve seen firsthand that SLOMA has become much more than an art museum: we are the cultural heart of San Luis Obispo County’s vibrant arts community.
+If you’ve joined us for a First Fridays reception, an artist talk, or a public art unveiling, you’ve experienced how SLOMA has evolved into a leading art museum and cultural hub on California’s Central Coast.

-But our beloved home at 1010 Broad Street can no longer keep pace with our growth.
-Our cozy space simply can’t support the caliber of exhibitions and programs our community has come to expect.
+But our home at 1010 Broad Street can no longer keep pace with our growth.
+Our current space limits our ability to present world-class exhibitions, expand arts education programs, and serve the growing San Luis Obispo community.

 Expansion Q & A